IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 Architecture
 ------------

-Architecture use case: zSecure Privileges
+Architecture use case: zSecure privileges
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following architecture shows how Event-Driven Ansible for IBM Z can automate the review and response process for unauthorized privilege changes on a production LPAR.
 In this scenario, an authority change is detected on z/OS, enriched and streamed through the event pipeline, evaluated by Event-Driven Ansible, and then handled by an automation playbook.